Pregnancy and birth is overwhelming!

 I would suggest as soon as you can, doula’s schedules usually fill up fast.
 I’ve been hired as early as 8 weeks and as late as 36 weeks.
 The ideal time would be during your first trimester or early in your second trimester.

-Doulas do not have to be certified to practice, however I am birth doula certified through DONA International, and Childbirth Educator Certified through Lamaze.
+Doulas do not have to be certified to practice, however I am birth doula certified through DONA International, Childbirth Educator Certified through Lamaze and am a Certified VBAC doula through The VBAC Link